 The grant is to be used to support education abroad travel costs to and in the host country.
 The amount available under the IIE Generation Study Abroad Travel Grant Program is $2,000 per student.

-IIE will notify the students of application and selection status by mid-November for Round 1 and by late-March for Round 2 by email.
+IIE will notify the students of application and selection status by mid-June by email.
 IIE will notify students directly and copy the study abroad advisor and financial aid advisor on the award letter.
 Students and campuses are responsible for notifying IIE if a student drops out or does not attend the study abroad program.
 In some cases, an alternate may be selected.
-IIE will disburse funds to the student recipients upon completion of award requirements.
+IIE will disburse funds via IIePay to the student recipients upon completion of award requirements.

 In order to receive the funding from IIE, each student must provide the following documentation: